ReverendBayes/Local-Differential-Privacy-Synthetic-Data-Generator/README.md

+### LDP-SynthData
 # Local Differential Privacy Synthetic-Data Generator

 A single-file CLI that generates privacy-preserving synthetic CSVs via local differential privacy (Laplace &amp; randomized response).

 ## What it is